 She is right.

-My mom was her own version of super mom, because she set her priorities, did not whine about the challenges and never gave up.
+My mom was her own version of super mom.
+She set her priorities, did not whine about the challenges and never gave up.

-Being a mom is hard work, and I need to remember that the time will pass, so spending it with those on whose lives I have the greatest impact is a version of paying it forward.
+Being a mom is hard work.
+I need to remember that the time will pass.
+That means pending it with those on whose lives I have the greatest impact is a version of paying it forward.

 Thank you mom for all of the great lessons you did not even know you were teaching me.
 Happy Mother’s Day!